ourPLCC/plcc/CONTRIBUTING.md

 ## Contributing with a fork

-The proceedure does not require any special privileges to contribute changes.
+This proceedure does not require any special privileges to contribute changes.

 In the example below, I'll be fixing a typo in the README.md of this project.
 Below are values that are unique to this example.
 You could replace them with